What is a Junior ISA?

 Your child’s Junior ISA allowance

 The government sets an annual limit on how much can be paid into Junior ISAs each tax year.
-This year (up to 5 April 2019), the Junior ISA allowance is £4,260, which can be split between a Stocks & Shares Junior ISA and a Cash Junior ISA if you choose.
+This year, the Junior ISA allowance is £4,368, which can be split between a Stocks & Shares Junior ISA and a Cash Junior ISA if you choose.

 No withdrawals until your child is 18